-The Department of Finance offers two NEW programs in insurance—an Insurance Specialization and a Minor in Insurance—starting Fall 2015.
+The Department of Finance offers two programs in insurance—an Insurance Specialization and a Minor in Insurance.
 The Insurance Specialization is designed for business students to prepare them to be an insurance specialist.
 The Minor in Insurance is designed for both business and non-business students and available to all students except BSBA students pursuing the Insurance Specialization.

 Why Pursue an Insurance Career?

 As an insurance specialist, students will engage in a highly rewarding career, not just a job, by advising on insurance and risk management for both individuals and business firms and managing insurance company and agent operations.
 Career options in insurance and risk management are unlimited.
 With the knowledge and skills learned in our Insurance Programs, students will be able to choose from a variety of careers, including owning own business as an insurance agent, or working with one of many insurance companies as an analyst, actuary, administrator, claims adjuster, risk manager, or underwriter, to name a few.

 There’s never been a better time to consider a career in insurance.
 The insurance industry is growing, but the current workforce is also aging, opening positions for the next generation of professionals.
 At the national level, more than half of insurance professionals are projected to retire by 2025, creating ample opportunities for entry and career advancement for insurance graduates.
 According to a recent study by Regionomics, the insurance industry in the state of Ohio alone will require approximately 26,000 new workers to fill positions open between now and 2020.
 Hence, insurance companies expect to have substantially more job openings by the end of the decade than people ready to fill those openings.